 - For the third value, a negative even number for -3.1 is 4.
-The nearest integer EVEN number is 4, not 2.
+It is because the nearest integer EVEN number is 4, not 2.

-In this example, Find all the EVEN numbers from the below list and count how many EVEN numbers are there in the list.
+In this example, Find all the EVEN numbers from the list below and count how many there are.

-We can find the total number of EVEN numbers in the by using EVEN formula and COUNTIF formula.
+We can find the total number of EVEN numbers using the EVEN and COUNTIF formulas.

-Step 1: Check each number whether is it is EVEN or ODD.
+Step 1: Check each number whether it is EVEN or ODD.

 Result is :

-If it is ODD number show as FALSE.
+If it is, the ODD number shows as FALSE.

-The formula is checking whether the value in cell A2 is equal to the closest EVEN number.
-If it is equal it will return TRUE, if it is not equal it will return FALSE.
+The formula checks whether the value in cell A2 equals the closest EVEN number.
+If it is equal, it will return TRUE; if not, it will return FALSE.

-Step 2: Apply COUNTIF formula in cell D3 to get the total count of TRUE, which is representing EVEN numbers in the list.
+Step 2: Apply the COUNTIF formula in cell D3 to get the total count of TRUE, representing EVEN numbers in the list.

-Here COUNTIF formula counts all the TRUE values in the range B2: B18 and return the total count of all the TRUE values.
-The total number of TRUE values in the range B2: B18 is 9.
+Here COUNTIF formula counts all the TRUE values in the range B2: B18 and returns the total count of all the TRUE values.
+The total number of TRUE values in B2: B18 is 9.
 That means there are 9 EVEN numbers are there in the list.

-In this example, From the below passengers data if the ticket number is EVEN number then schedule them at 10:00 PM flight.
-If the ticket number is an ODD number then schedule them at 11:00 PM flight.
+In this example, if the ticket number is an EVEN number below the passenger’s data, schedule them for a 10:00 PM flight.
+If the ticket number is an ODD, schedule them for the 11:00 PM flight.

-Now enter this data in excel and start following the below steps to allocate flight to either 10:00 PM or 11:00 PM.
+Now enter this data in Excel and follow the steps below to allocate a flight to 10:00 PM or 11:00 PM.

-Firstly by using the logical function IF condition, we are checking whether the ticket number is equal to an EVEN number.
-If the first supplied condition is true the result will be shown as “10:00 PM Flight” or else “11:00 PM Flight”.
+Firstly, we check whether the ticket number equals an EVEN number using the logical function IF condition.
+If the first supplied condition is true, the result will be shown as “10:00 PM Flight” or “11:00 PM Flight”.